 - Heads-up, Appium is the definite winner for mobile testing.

 - Serenity gets the accolade for best reporting toolkit.

 - Behave, Rspec, Serenity and Cucumber lead the BDD automated testing game.

 - Sikuli and Protractor is the testing tool to use for Java projects.

 - Ranorex is the go-to paid solution for load testing and more!

 - Apache CXF and Soap UI are the top choices for automated web service testing.

 And what’s in your toolkit?
-What testing tools do you use in your projects and which one’s nailed the best results?
+What software testing tools do you use in your projects and which one’s nailed the best results?
 Leave your tips in the comments below and we’d be happy to include your suggestions to the list!